forumone/wp-cfm/README.md

 wp config push <bundle_name>
 ```

-You can optionally set the bundle_name to "all" to push / pull all bundles at once.
+You can optionally set `bundle_name` to "all" to push / pull all bundles at once.